Wilson North Carolina Workers’ Comp Lawyer Fighting for You

-Regardless, you may be able to claim wage replacement benefits that pay up to two-thirds of your average weekly wage, calculated with a formula in North Carolina workers’ compensation law.
-You could also receive medical care to help you recover as much as possible from your injury, but be aware that the insurer gets to choose the doctor!
+You may be able to claim wage replacement benefits that pay up to two-thirds of your average weekly wage, calculated with a formula in North Carolina workers’ compensation law.
+You could also receive medical benefits to help you recover as much as possible from your injury, but be aware that the insurer gets to direct your treatment and you may have to fight for your preferred doctor!

-In some cases, you may disagree with the insurer regarding their care and benefits.
+In some cases, you may disagree with the insurance company regarding your medical treatment and benefits.
 Maybe the insurer miscalculated the wage benefit or is not paying it on a schedule.
 Perhaps the care you’re getting isn’t helping, or you feel rushed back to work before you’ve completely healed.
-A Wilson workers’ compensation attorney can fight to defend your rights and guard your best interests.
+A Wilson NC workers’ compensation attorney can fight to defend your rights and guard your best interests.

 How Quickly Can I Get Compensation for My Workplace Injury?

-In North Carolina, there is a seven day waiting period following the accident where Defendants are not required to immediately start your weekly wage replacement checks.
+In North Carolina, there is a seven-day waiting period following the accident where the insurance company is not required to immediately start weekly wage replacement checks.
 Once those seven days are up, if your claim was accepted, you are eligible to receive wage compensation benefits.
 However, that doesn’t always mean that the insurance company will start these checks right away.
 They may delay starting benefits to complete an investigation into your claim.

 Let’s say your injury happens on June 1st, and you notify your employer and file your claim on the same day.
 You’re not working.
 Your employer has up to 30 days to respond to your claim.
 You won’t get any benefits, assuming they approve your claim, until that response.
 The wage benefit would be paid retroactive to your first date of disability in this case, since you missed more than 21 days.

 And what if your employer or insurer denies your claim?
 You may be able to fight for your benefits.
 And while all of that happens, you’re unable to work and make a living as bills pile up.
-We’ve seen this happen before.
-Consider hiring a workers’ compensation attorney in Wilson to represent you.
-Contact us at any time online or by phone at 1-866-900-7078.
+We’ve seen this happen before in our years of representing injured clients.
+Consider obtaining the legal services of a workers’ compensation attorney in Wilson to represent you.
+Contact us online or by phone any time at 1-866-900-7078.

 Do I Need a Workers’ Compensation Lawyer in Wilson?